Interested in living in Greece for a year, five years or forever?

 – Additional funds if you are supporting a family (20 percent for a spouse; 15 percent for each child)

-– An AFM (Greek tax number) is not required to open a Greek bank account in all cases, but most banks ask for one
+— An AFM (Greek tax number) is normally required to open a Greek bank account

 – Original bank register/book/statements and four (4) photocopies of balance within 14 days of application